corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/usage.md

 All recovery operations return a `LedgerRecoveryResult`.
 Use `verboseLogging` to generate detailed information in the Corda node logs for individual records and transactions recovered.
-Use with caution as it is indeed verbose.
+Enable verbose logging with caution as it will increase the size of your logs.

 {{< important >}}
 A Corda node maintains internal caches that could become out of synch with the database if a Corda node is not brought down during